automadcms/automad-theme-starter-kit/README.md

 ### Setup

-1. Create a new repository from the template: Click the "Use this template" button in the top right corner of this repository on GitHub and create your new theme repository.
+1. Click the [Use this template](https://github.com/new?template_name=automad-theme-starter-kit&template_owner=automadcms) button in the top right corner of this repository on GitHub and create your new theme repository.
-2. Clone your new repository: Clone it into your Automad packages directory.
+2. Clone your new repository into your Automad packages directory.
 3. Start a local web server, if you don’t already have one running:

     ```bash